avo-hq/docs.avohq.io/docs/2.0/authentication.md

 end
 ```

-Note that Avo's `ApplicationController` does not inherit from your app's `ApplicationController`, so any protected methods you defined there would not work, and you would need to write out the authentication logic explicitly in the block.
+Note that Avo's `ApplicationController` does not inherit from your app's `ApplicationController`, so any protected methods you defined would not work.
+Instead, you would need to explicitly write the authentication logic in the block.
 For example, if you store your `user_id` in the session hash, then you can do:

 ```ruby
 # config/initializers/avo.rb